leonardHerault/scRNA_infer/README.md

-We previously analyzed 15 000 transcriptomes of mouse hematopoietic stem and progenitor cells (HSPCs) from young and aged mice and characterized the early differentiation of the hematopoietic stem cells (HSCs) according to age, thanks to cell clustering and pseudotime analysis 1
+We previously analyzed 15 000 transcriptomes of mouse hematopoietic stem and progenitor cells (HSPCs) from young and aged mice and characterized the early differentiation of the hematopoietic stem cells (HSCs) according to age, thanks to cell clustering and pseudotime analysis.

-.
 In this study, we propose an original strategy to build a Boolean gene network explaining HSC priming and homeostasis based on our previous single cell data analysis and the actual knowledge of these biological processes (graphical abstract).